North Star 265°

 About North Star 265°

 We believe that every child deserves the best education to enable them to make good progress and achieve their full potential.
-The curriculum is appropriate, relevant and workable and will allow us to achieve our vision laid out in the previous section.
+The curriculum is appropriate, relevant and workable and allows us to achieve our vision laid out in the previous section.
 It is based on working practices developed over many years of working with students with SEMH needs, both with and without EHCPs.
 It is also based on Education Endowment Foundation (EEF) evidence.
 “The Teaching and Learning Toolkit” identifies effective and evidence-based methods to improve learning.
 This research has informed our practice.

 N